 - If a violation is found, the Inspector notifies the responsible party and establishes a date for compliance.

 - After the compliance date, a second inspection is made.
-If the violation still exists, a second notice may be issued and a second compliance date is set.
+If the violation still exists, a second notice and monetary penalties may be issued and a second compliance date is set.

 - Alternatively, the case may be referred to the City Attorney for legal proceedings.